deatheyes/MysqlProbe/README.md

 * timestamp: Request and response timestamps.
 * status: Wether sueecssed or not.

-This is the current struct of the report(MessageGroup):
+This is the current struct of the Report:

 	type Message struct {
         	Sql          string    `json:"sql"`            // templated sql.